matthewbenzing/2023-09-26_Genomics/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need access to software as described on the <a href="https://datacarpentry.org/genomics-workshop/setup.html">setup page</a>.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>